sankalpjonn/elchapo/README.md

 ```sh
 zappa deploy <staging/production>
 ```
-you can now configure your short url domain to route all requests to the URL that is given by zappa in the above step.
+You can now configure your short url domain to route all requests to the URL that is given by zappa in the above step.
 If you have to update the application, run
 ```sh
 zappa update <staging/production>
 ```
-And to delete the deployment run
+To delete the deployment run
 ```sh
 zappa undeploy <staging/production>
 ```